gityoav/pyg-cell/README.md

 Two things to observe:

-* We decided that "c" as a cell, is not worth while saving in the database, that is fine and the graph can handle a mixture of persistent and transient cells: cell "d" that is persisted, will store internally the definition of c, and will calculate it every time it needs to calculate itself.
+* We decided that "transient" as a cell, is not worth while saving in the database, that is fine and the graph can handle a mixture of persistent and transient cells: cell "d" that is persisted, will store internally the definition of "transient", and will calculate it every time it needs to calculate itself.
-* What is this new archived_dbo.people table? the cell manages persistency automatically, to ensure a full audit trail.
+* What is this new archived_dbo.people table? the cell manages persistency automatically, to ensure a full audit trail and point-in-time.
 The 'people' table has unique entries by name, surname, so the previous run of "d" is saved in the archived schema with an additional "deleted" primary key.

 ### Example: The cell writer, and complicated objects within a document